Pattern-Projects/volunteer-fsf-project/README.md

     `heroku login`
 3. Create a new app project:
     `heroku create your_app_name`
+4. Point toolbelt to this project with:
+    `heroku git:remote -a your_app_name`
+4. Connect a Postgres: Hobby Dev Add-on with:
+    `heroku addons:create heroku-postgresql:hobby-dev`
+4. Retrieve the DATABASE_URL:
+    `heroku config:get DATABASE_URL`
 4. In the local repo open volunteer-fsf-project/volunteer-fsf-project/settings.py
+5. Replace DATABASES with the following:
+    `DATABASES = {'default': dj_database_url.parse("Your DATABASE_URL")}`
 3. Add the following to ALLOWED_HOSTS in the settings file:
     `'your_app_name.herokuapp.com'`
 4. Save changes and commit with an apporpriate message.